 The Central Bear Management Unit includes Alachua, Bradford, Brevard, Clay, Flagler, Lake, Marion, Orange, Putnam, Seminole, St. Johns, Sumter, and Volusia counties and contains the Ocala/St. Johns subpopulation, named after the Ocala National Forest and St. Johns River watershed.
 The Central BMU is the only BMU with a subpopulation estimated at 1,000 bears, which is one of the criteria that determines a species’s risk for extinction.
 The plan’s objectives for the Central BMU are to maintain at least 1,000 bears with the necessary habitat to support them, maintain forested connections with the North BMU and within the Central BMU, and to reduce human-bear conflicts, vehicle-related bear deaths, and habitat fragmentation.
 In 2002, the FWC estimated 825 to 1,225 bears lived in Ocala/St. Johns subpopulation.
-In 2014, the FWC will begin the multi-year process of updating subpopulation estimates.
-More details can be found in the bear management plan.
+In 2014, the FWC estimated there to be an average of 1,230 bears in the Central BMU.

 In March 2014, FWC held seven public meetings in the Central BMU in the cities of Longwood, Umatilla, Ocala, DeLand, Fort McCoy, Palatka, and Gainesville.
 At the meetings, participants and staff had open discussions about bears and bear management in Central Florida.
 Using an application process, the more than 400 attendees were narrowed down to be a part of the Central Bear Stakeholder Group (BSG).
 BSGs are comprised of local businesses, waste service providers, law enforcement, FWC staff, residents, and government officials from cities, counties, and the state.
 BSG meetings will continue into the future being held several times a year.